deminds/Cache/README.md

         {
             var cache = new MemoryCache();

-            // You can warm you cache instean set "initial value"
+            // You can warm you cache instead set "initial value"
             // or wait for first TryGet request for start update callback cache.Set(CacheKey, "initial value", CacheTtlSeconds, UpdateCacheValue);